nom-tam-fits/nom-tam-fits/src/site/markdown/compression.md

 # Compression support

+Starting with version 1.15.0 compression of both images and tables is fully supported.
+A 100% Java implementation of the compression libraries available in cfitsio was implemented and can be used through the Java API.

 ## Image compression

 Image compression and tiling are now fully supported by nom-tam-fits.
-A 100% Java implementation of the compression libraries available in cfitsio was implemented.
-An API for easy handling of compressed images is now provided.
-Support for binary table compression and the NULL_PIXEL_MASK features is anticipated in the next release.

 When [de]compressing all available CPU's are automatically utilized.